-Good HR practice will help you to create a pleasant, nurturing and exciting environment in which your employees can thrive.
-Without this strategy in place you could have talented employees who do not perform to the best of their abilities, or unsuitable staff members in key positions.

-Since small businesses are often made up of virtual teams, it is important to include a strategy around how these teams can effectively collaborate and remain productive while ensuring the upkeep of employee morale.
+- Good HR practice will help you to create a pleasant, nurturing and exciting environment in which your employees can thrive.
+Without this strategy in place, you could have talented employees who do not perform to the best of their abilities, or unsuitable staff members in key positions. - People strategy sets the fundamentals for the culture of the business through the documentation process and onboarding.
+Poor talent management could lead to low productivity and employee dissatisfaction. - Since small businesses are often made up of virtual teams, it is important to include a strategy around how these teams can effectively collaborate and remain productive while ensuring the upkeep of employee morale. - It is important to communicate the virtual culture of the company